devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure XXX: Wisgen Bloc Architecture Dataflow [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 # 300-Testing

+- Keep it stupid so you don't need to test it
+-
 ## Unit Tests in Dart using the BLoC Pattern

 # 400-Conventions